History of Tunisia under French rule: French context

-The French brought all the contradictions and internal conflicts of their culture to North Africa.
-Briefly a review follows of the broad context in which France approached, traded with and financed, invaded, and then administered Tunisia.
-It will be seen that modern French politics not only guided the direction of the French colonial venture, but also informed indirectly and in combination with traditions the politics of their clients, the Tunisian people and their leadership.

 France was not unfamiliar with rule over foreign lands, i.e., two distinct phases of expansion outside Europe, and one within: the 16th–18th century ventures in North America and in India, which lands were lost by the monarchy in 1763 prior to the French Revolution; the Napoleonic conquests over most of western and central Europe, lost in 1815; and then the 19th and 20th century colonialism in Africa, Asia, and Oceania.

 The latter expansion began when the restored royalist regime captured Algiers in 1830.
 That same year, however, the Légitimist Bourbon king was overthrown by the July Revolution in favor of a new Orléanist king.
 Yet this new version of constitutional monarchy, perhaps more liberal, did not resolve the persistent social conflict between (a) the traditional royalists (now divided), (b) the arrived and courted middle class, and (c) the neglected republicans (called "neo-Jacobins" after the French Revolution).
 The latter supported a democratic popular sovereignty and, from a distance, the emerging urban working class.

 In both the aristocrat and the peasant, religious practice generally remained strong.
 In the emergent middle class, religion competed with secular values backed by "scientism".
 Many urban workers began neglecting religious practice In the late 19th century, republican anti-clericalism peaked.
 The divergent viewpoints evident here, under various guises, continued to divide French society, whether subtly, or dramatically, or catastrophically, well into the 20th century.
 A dissimilar though somewhat analogous social array may be discerned at work in the political dynamics of modern and independent Tunisia.